Citrix ADC virtual CPU licensing

 Earlier, Citrix ADC VPX licenses were allocated based on the bandwidth consumption by the instances.
 A Citrix ADC VPX is restricted to use a specific bandwidth and other performance metrics based on the license edition that it is bound to.
 To increase the available bandwidth, you must upgrade to a license edition that provides more bandwidth.
 In certain scenarios, the bandwidth requirement might be less, but the requirement is more for other L7 performance such as SSL TPS, compression throughput, and so on.
 Upgrading the Citrix ADC VPX license might not be suitable in such cases.
 But you might still have to buy a license with large bandwidth to unlock the system resources required for CPU-intense processing.
 Citrix ADM now supports allocating licenses to Citrix ADC instance based on the virtual CPU requirements.

 Similar to pooled license capacity and CICO licensing functionalities, the Citrix ADM license server manages a separate set of virtual CPU licenses.
-Here also, the three editions managed for virtual CPU licenses are standard, enterprise, and platinum.
+Here also, the three editions managed for virtual CPU licenses are Standard, Advanced, and Premium.
 These editions unlock the same set of features as those unlocked by the editions for bandwidth licenses.

 There might be a change in the number of virtual CPUs or when there is a change in the license edition.
 In such a case, you must always shut down the instance before you initiate a request for a new set of licenses.
-You must restart the Citrix ADC VPX after checking out the licenses.
+Restart the Citrix ADC VPX after checking out the licenses.

 To configure licensing server in Citrix ADC VPX using GUI: